cellml/libcellml-archived/docs/source/objectModel.rst

 Introduction
 ------------
 The object model is (currently) a very high level conceptual design.
+The focus has been on a design to support the initial use case from the roadmap (i.e. Create model, save as XML.
+An "isValid" method does not yet exist in the design, since the "validate" use case follows later).

 Conventions